 Governance – Greece expand

 Trust in government is essential for social cohesion and well-being.
 In Greece, 14% of people say they trust their national government, much less than the OECD average of 39% and the lowest rate in the OECD.
 High voter turnout is a measure of citizens’ participation in the political process.
 In the most recent elections for which data are available, voter turnout in Greece was 64% of those registered.
 This figure is lower than the OECD average of 68%.

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
 This is the case in Greece, where the voter turnout of men and women is similar, at an estimated 62% and 63%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
 In Greece, voter turnout for the top 20% of the population is an estimated 71%, whereas the participation rate of the bottom 20% is an estimated 58%.
-This 13 percentage point difference is slightly higher than the OECD average difference of 12 percentage points.
+This 13 percentage point difference is slightly higher than the OECD average difference of 11 percentage points.

 More ResourcesHow's Life? at a Glance